 To assist in this process, TFM commissioned a long-term urbanization plan for the town and created a Social Fund to finance priority infrastructure needs.
-In order to facilitate community involvement and input in the planning process, TFM is engaging Global Communities to develop a community-based Urban Development Committee.
-Global Communities is launching a consultative, participatory process involving all residents and stakeholders throughout the town to identify priority infrastructure needs consistent with the Urban Management Plan which meet the criteria for funding by the Social Fund.
-A team of community organizers and engineers supported by Global Communities will work with neighborhood groups established through this process to review urban infrastructure problems and propose solutions.
-Members of these community groups will join local and provincial government representatives on the Urban Development Committee to guide the long-term urbanization of Fungurume.
+In order to facilitate community involvement and input in the planning process, TFM engaged Global Communities to develop a community-based Urban Development Committee.
+Global Communities established a consultative, participatory process involving all residents and stakeholders throughout the town to identify priority infrastructure needs consistent with the Urban Management Plan which met the criteria for funding by the Social Fund.
+A team of community organizers and engineers supported by Global Communities worked with neighborhood groups established through this process to review urban infrastructure problems and propose solutions.

 The objectives of this initiative were: to increase the number of local organizations that can serve as effective partners with the local government in advancing the urban management plan; an improved sense of ownership for the urban development of Fungurume among community and government stakeholders; an increased willingness to contribute to maintenance and operations of infrastructure; an improved and more effective collaboration between the community and TFM in implementation of community-agreed infrastructure investments; and additional outside investment in the urban plan.